ibexa/documentation-developer/docs/update_and_migration/from_4.5/update_from_4.5.md

 #### User profile

-Ibexa DXP v4.6 introduced user profile for Backoffice users, allowing users to upload avatars, and provide personal information.
+[[= product_name =]] v4.6 introduced user profile for Backoffice users, allowing users to upload avatars, and provide personal information.

 This feature is optional, and you can disable it by setting `enabled` flag to `false` in `ibexa.system.<scope>.user_profile` configuration: